anandrajaram21/discord-rpc-apple-music/README.md

 ## Some Problems

-Getting the artwork is the biggest problem, everything else is relatively straightforward.
 There is no way to get the URL of the current song playing (atleast from my research) through AppleScript (or JXA, Javascript for Automation, which is Apple's AppleScript implementation but in Javascript)

 ## Why Didn't I Just Fork The Original Repo?